Oregon Bicycle Ride

 Campsite: Broken Arrow Campground

 Riding the rim of Crater Lake is a lifelong goal for many cyclists.
-On this day, you’ll have the option to independently explore a true roller-coaster bike ride on your own.
+On this day, you’ll have the option to explore a true roller-coaster bike ride.
 From the dozens of viewpoints along the highest paved road in Oregon, the otherworldly blue waters of America’s deepest lake (1,949 feet) make every pedal stroke of the never-flat Rim Road worth the effort.
 For those not wanting to make the full route, the ride up to the crater’s rim and back to camp is only 26 miles.

 Elevation Profile Day 3